alpinerum/csci3055_finalproject/README.md

 Swift supports modular development where Swift can organize code into modules.
 Each module has a namespace and access controls that are enforced, which determines which part of its code can be used outside its modules and source files.
 A Swift program may import other modules as *dependencies*, but most dependecies requires code to be downloaded and built in order to be used.
 Swift comes with a tool called *The Package Manager* which manages the distribution of Swift code by automating the process of downloading, compiling and linking of dependencies.

 A package consists of a manifest file and Swift source file(s).
 The manifest file named `Package.swift` specifies the package's name and its contents using the `PackageDescription` module.

+## Compilation and Runtime Tools

+The Swift compiler is responsible for translating Swift code into executable machine code.
+The swift compiler front end also has tools that support IDE integration such as syntax colouring, code completion, etc. Here are some of the major components of the Swift Compiler

+*The parser* implemented in lib/Parse, is a recursive-descent parser with an integrated, hand-coded lexer (which does lexical analysis of the code).
+It generates an AST (Abstract Syntax Tree) without any semantic or type information and will produce errors and warnings for grammatical and syntax problems with the input source.

+*Semantic analysis* implemented in lib/Sema, takes the parsed AST and transforms it into a fully type checked form of the AST and will generate warnings and/or errors for any semantic problems in the source code.
+Type inference is included in semantic analysis and will indicate that it is safe to generate code from the resulting AST on success.